When to plant Cucumber in Trigg County, KY

 Trigg County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 5 and first fall frost is October 30.

-Trigg County County sits in USDA Zone 7a.
+Trigg County sits in USDA Zone 7a.
 Cucumber grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Cucumber grow in Trigg County County's climate?
+Can Cucumber grow in Trigg County's climate?

 Your Trigg County Garden Planner — Free